-CASE STUDY: CHERWELL PROVIDES CMO WITH SMALL BATCHES OF SPECIALLY FORMULATED BROTH FOR METHOD VALIDATION
+CASE STUDY: CHERWELL PROVIDES CMO WITH SPECIALLY FORMULATED BROTH FOR METHOD VALIDATION

 Contract manufacturing organisation delighted with small batches of specialist broth from Cherwell to validate sterility test, avoiding waste and excess costs with a solution that perfectly fit their needs